-Yes and No. A letter of concern is not considered formal discipline and is not reported to NURSYS (the national database for verification of nurse licensure).
+Yes and No. A letter of concern is not considered formal discipline and is not reported to NURSYS (the national database verifying nurse licensure).
 So, a letter of concern would never show up if an employer were to verify your license on NURSYS.

 What is a Letter of Concern?

-A letter of concern from the Arizona Board of Nursing is a letter sent to the nurse that expresses concern that the nurse’s conduct was not ideal; however, the conduct does not necessarily violate the Nurse Practice Act.
+The Arizona Board of Nursing sends a letter of concern to the nurse when that nurse’s conduct is not ideal.
+However, the behavior does not necessarily violate the Nurse Practice Act.

-However, a letter of concern is subject to Arizona Public Records Law and if someone were to specifically request a nurse’s disciplinary or non-disciplinary history the Board would be required to provide it.
-That scenario would be extremely rare and should not cause concern for the nurse.
+Remember, a letter of concern is subject to Arizona Public Records Law.
+If someone were to request a nurse’s disciplinary or non-disciplinary history specifically, the Board would be required to provide it.
+However, that scenario would be extremely rare and should not cause concern for the nurse.

 What is NURSYS?

 NURSYS is the only national database verifying nurse licensure, discipline, and practice privileges for RNs and LPN/VNs licensed in participating boards of nursing, including all states in the Nurse Licensure Compact (NLC).
 Under current laws, one cannot remove past discipline from NURSYS.

 In 2018, the Board moved license verification from the Board’s website to NURSYS.
 Previous Board policy removed all disciplinary actions from a nurse’s record after five years.

 So, When is Discipline from the Arizona Nursing Board Removed From the NPDB?
 Formal discipline from the Arizona Board of Nursing never gets removed from the National Practitioner Database or National Practitioner Data Bank (“NPDB”).